FahmidulHaquee/21-blackjack/README.md

 To get started, clone this repository to your local machine.

 To run the Javascript versions, please ensure you have [Deno](https://deno.land/#installation) installed on your machine to execute Javascript files.
-Deno is a modern runtime for Javscript.
+Deno is a modern runtime for Javascript.
 Open up your terminal or a code editor, like Visual Studio Code, and navigate to the folder, Javascript.
 Then enter the following command to start the game:

 ```
 deno run blackjack.js